Gwen Stacy (Spider-Verse): Into the Spider-Verse

 Gwen is introduced as a teenager in Spider-Man: Into the Spider-Verse, explaining that she has been Spider-Woman for two years.
 She also mentions that she failed to save her universe's Peter Parker, who was her best friend, blaming herself for his death.
-Due to feeling responsible for Peter's death, Gwen decided to cut herself off from others.
+Due to feeling responsible for Peter's death, Gwen decided to cut herself off from others, in order to not hurt anyone further.

 She explains that during battle with Doctor Octopus, she was pulled in another dimension.
 Her "spider-sense" led her to Brooklyn Visions Academy, where she would meet Miles, who is unaware of her identity as Spider-Woman.
 In an awkward exchange with him, she introduces herself under the alias "Gwanda".
 When first speaking to her, Miles is depicted as extremely anxious.
 Their meeting is awkward and Miles, not having a handle on his powers yet, gets his hand stuck in Gwen's hair, resulting in her distinctive undercut later in the film.
 At one point, Gwen webs up Miles and Peter B. Parker, taking the briefcase they had stolen from Alchemax.

 Gwen, along with the other Spider-people (Peter, Spider-Ham, Spider-Man Noir, and Peni Parker), are seen returning to their respective dimensions.
 Right before the credits of Into the Spider-Verse, a flash featuring the color scheme of Gwen's dimension is seen, with her voice also heard calling to Miles.